metabase/metabase/docs/users-guide/15-alerts.md

 To start, you'll need a line, area, or bar chart displaying a number over time.
 (If you need help with that, check out the page on [asking questions](04-asking-questions.md).)

 Now we need to set up a goal line.
-To do that, open up the visualization settings by clicking the button in the bottom-left.
+To do that, open up the visualization settings by clicking the Settings button in the bottom-left.
 Then click on the Display tab, and turn on the "Show goal" setting.
 Choose a value for your goal and click Done.

 Save your question, then click on the bell icon in the bottom-right of the screen.